How Should Christians Engage the World?

 We get such mixed signals from men, and women, running for political office that sometimes you can get to feel like taffy being wrung out just a tad too much.

-What is a Christian to do?
+So, what is a Christian to do?

 NO CHRISTIAN SHOULD EVER SUPPORT APOSTASY!